Steven4294/ng-rutter/README.md

-# Angular Rutter Link Port
+# Unofficial Angular Rutter Link Port

 Rutter Link Button for [Angular](http://angular.io); This is a simple wrapper for the javascript api that rutter provides.
 This is an unofficial npm package and is not endorsed or supported by Rutter.
+Source code is [here](https://github.com/Steven4294/ng-rutter)
 # Installation
 ```js
 npm install ng-rutter --save